kellychenn/Data_acquisition_api/README.md

 # financial_data_acquisiton_api

-This is a python package that scrapes financial data(stock prices and financial statements) from yahoo finance and rclean and handle the data.
+This is a python package that scrapes financial data(stock prices and financial statements) from yahoo finance.

 ## Installation